 I tried the bottom-heat idea, with water.
 My system involved an aquarium heater, in the refrigerator.
 The bottom ends of the cuttings were held at about 78 degrees F, while the tops remained about 40F.
 This worked, to some extent, but it was a huge amount of trouble.

-Coming soon, part two, grape vine training.
+Continued in part two, grape vine training.